NIH-NLM/oadr-autoantibody/README.md

 # Predicting residual beta-cell function in Type 1 Diabetes, under federation

-This repository contains the analytical work behind a BioITWorld talk on **federated prediction of pancreatic beta-cell function** from autoantibody profiles, across four independent clinical study cohorts (SDY524, SDY569, SDY797, SDY1737) plus a fifth (SDY1625) used only for the unsupervised reconstruction comparison.
+This repository contains the analytical work for the **federated prediction of pancreatic beta-cell function** from autoantibody profiles, across four independent clinical study cohorts (SDY524, SDY569, SDY797, SDY1737) plus a fifth (SDY1625) used only for the unsupervised reconstruction.

 ## The biological premise